Is There a Natural Support for Irritated or Inflamed Eyelids? Does It Ever Go Away?

 Demodex eyelash mites, that naturally live in our hair follicles and sebaceous glands, can reproduce quickly and become an issue, causing inflammation and overall irritated eyes.

-Is There a Natural Cure for Blepharitis?
+Is There a Natural Support for Irritated Eyelids?

 Remove your Makeup with a Tea Tree Oil Makeup Remover

 It’s amazing that so many people either forget to, or completely ignore that they need to, remove their makeup at night before they go to bed.
 Makeup is a breeding ground for bacteria, and when it’s left on your eyelids all night you’re just asking for eye and eyelid issues.
 Removing your makeup with an oil-based cleanser means that you’re going to get all of the makeup off (even the waterproof kind!)
 We recommend using an oil-based remover that contains tea tree essential oil.
 Simply place 3-5 drops of the remover onto a cotton ball or round and swipe it across your eyelids and lashes, concentrating at the base of the eyelashes until all of the eye makeup is removed.